homezhan/artoolkit-docs/6_Unity/unity_about.md

 It is not possible to target iOS or Mac OS X desktop using Unity on a Windows system.

-It is also not possible to target Windows Desktop, Windows Store, Windows Phone or Windows Universal Platform on a Mac OS X system.
+It is also not possible to target Windows Store, Windows Phone or Windows Universal Platform on a Mac OS X system.

 ##Index